Azerbaijan–France relations: High-level visits

-Since the independence of Azerbaijan, the heads of state have visited France 21 times, the Vice-President twice, the Prime Minister three times, the speaker of the Parliament twice, and the Foreign Ministers 28 times in the framework of state, official and working visits.
-As for France, the heads of state visited Azerbaijan three times (two official and one working visit), the speaker of the Senate once, and the Foreign Ministers visited Azerbaijan three times.
+Since the independence of Azerbaijan, the Azerbaijani head of state has visited France 21 times, the Vice-President twice, the Prime Minister thrice, the speaker of the Parliament twice, and the Foreign Ministers 28 times in the framework of state, official and working visits.
+The French heads of state have visited Azerbaijan three times (two official and one working visit), the speaker of the Senate once, and the Foreign Ministers visited Azerbaijan three times.

 After being elected President on October 3, 1993, Heydar Aliyev made his first official visit to France on December 19–22, 1993, at the invitation of French President Francois Mitterrand.
 During his visit, the President of Azerbaijan met with his French counterpart, as well as the leadership of the Parliament, Foreign Minister Alain Juppe, representatives of industrial and other spheres of the country.
 The presidents signed an agreement on friendship, mutual understanding, and cooperation between the two countries.
 During the visit to Paris, the "Charter of Paris" was also signed, which is one of the main contracts of the Organization for Security and Co-operation in Europe.
 The Charter provided for the transition of the Eastern European socialist republics and former Soviet republics to democracy and a market economy.

 In October 1996, Herve de Charette, the French Foreign Minister, paid an official visit to Azerbaijan, during which the developing Azerbaijani-French relations were noted at meetings.
 Three months after the visit of the French Foreign Minister, in January 1997, the Azerbaijani head of state made his second visit to France at the invitation of President Jacques Chirac.
 During this visit of the President, the State Oil Company of Azerbaijan (SOCAR) and the French companies Total and Elfakiten signed a contract that provided for the joint development of the Lankaran-Deniz and Talysh-Deniz fields.
 In addition to the oil contract, the parties also signed agreements in the field of air transport, free entry and exit, and culture.

 In November 2002, the presidents of the two countries met at the Prague NATO Euro-Atlantic partnership summit and discussed the issue of resolving the Nagorno-Karabakh conflict.
 During his visit to France in May 2006 to participate in the session of the NATO Parliamentary Assembly, Ilham Aliyev also met with the French President after the talks in Rambouillet.